Meet the DOLs

 Currently, she serves an educator in an urban school system in the Hampton Roads area of Virginia.
 As an educator, she has mentored students, adopted families, and used her talents and abilities to enrich the lives of students and colleagues.
-Additionally, she serves a trainer and facilitates classes online through a national educational system.
-She volunteers for various community organizations and is actively involved in Kingdom First Ministries’ outreach programs in Virginia Beach.
+She is involved in various ministries in New Life Providence Church Ministry.

 Ms. Winley has a Master’s Degree in Human Development, Cognition, and Learning from Columbia University and recently fulfilled the requirements of a doctoral degree in Educational Leadership from Nova Southeastern University in Florida.Dr.
 Winley is an influential speaker and presenter in both the marketplace and religious settings.
 She encourages and uplifts those who are broken hearted, down casted, and others who lack vision and purpose.
 She is president and co-founder of the Daughters of Life, a non-profit organization of positive women extending themselves to bring hope, encouragement, and stability into the lives of others.

 She lives in Virginia with her three sons; Omari, Malik, and Akhiry-Izayah.